 • Try to be either timely (the letter relates to a letter or article in the previous issue) or timeless (the letter is about cycling, not the content of an earlier magazine).

 As with letters, we are only able to feature a sample of the queries that receive.
 Queries that do not appear in the magazine receive only an acknowledgement.
 If you need an answer to a cycling question quickly please use the Cycling UK Forum.
 All Q&As are also on the website so you can check to see if your question has been answered before.

-Two or four Travellers’ Tales appear every issue and they are always written by CTC members.
+Two or four Travellers’ Tales appear every issue and they are always written by Cycling UK members.
 A Traveller’s Tale article should be about 300 words long and must be accompanied by one or more relevant pictures.
 No payment is made for those that are printed.

 Travellers’ Tales are never commissioned.
 If you’ve got a good idea for one, there’s no need to phone or enquire by post.
 Just get writing.
 We print the best of those we receive.
 Those that aren’t used initially are kept on file for possible future use.
 If you specifically request that a posted Travellers’ Tales submission be returned, it will be – subject to the inclusion of a stamped SAE.